Review: Common Is As Common Does: A Memoir, Edinburgh Fringe 2024

 The bar-brawl / fight sequence was also the only time when the music was upbeat.
 Most of the other karaoke numbers were from the more solemn end of the country and western music catalogue, and although performed with enthusiasm and with the attempt at added humour of bouncing horses and pint glasses above the karaoke lyrics on the screen, it did little to raise enthusiasm from the uncertain audience.

 21 Common are a fantastic arts collective and charity based in Glasgow who are known for putting on pioneering and challenging works for and with their local communities.
-The ensemble for this show is made up of both professional and non-professional performers from Paisley, Linwood and Johnstone, but there's nothing on the posters or on the Edinburgh Fringe website to even hint at that.
-Although maybe not all traditional performance artists, the cast all do such a fantastic job.
-I was especially impressed by the actor / dancer who played 'The Boy.'
+The ensemble for this show is made up of both professional and non-professional performers from Paisley, Linwood and Johnstone, but again there's nothing on the posters or on the Edinburgh Fringe website to even hint at that.
+Perhaps locals would come support.

 The audience were unfortunately a little bewildered at this show (I listened as we were leaving the auditorium) and I do think that is down to confusion over what they were going to see.
 The 'blurb' promising "a dance spectacular" and "feats of physical endurance" may get bums on seats during the busy Edinburgh Festival season but at what cost if expectations are not set accordingly.

-'Common Is As Common Does: A Memoir' is an important, sometimes hard to watch, maybe even controversial story that uses western movie tropes as a metaphor for domestic violence.
-21 Common should be commended for taking such a unique concept and a passionate cast and creative team to the Edinburgh Fringe, but for the performers sake I'd love if the audience were more in accord.
+'Common Is As Common Does: A Memoir' is an important, sometimes hard to watch, maybe even controversial play that uses western movie tropes as a metaphor for domestic violence.
+21 Common should be commended for taking such a unique concept and a passionate cast and creative team to the Edinburgh Fringe, but for the performers sake I'd love if the audience were more in accord. ★★★☆☆

-Common Is As Common Does: A Memoir plays at Zoo Southside, Edinburgh until 17th August.
-Jump to listings | Cast and creatives info
+Common Is As Common Does: A Memoir plays at Zoo Southside, Edinburgh until 17th August

 Common Is As Common Does: A Memoir Cast and Creatives